Does This Testosterone Therapy Medication Mean the End of Low T?

 Additionally, if a man using testosterone replacement therapy discontinued the medication, their levels of testosterone would immediately drop and their bodies would have to restart making its own testosterone.
 How long that may take and how long symptoms of low testosterone return until the body returns to its normal low levels is not definitive.
 The timeline is a guess and often dependent on how long testosterone replacement therapy has been in play.
 Clomid does not work this way.

-What’s Different About Clomid?
+What’s Different About Clomid for Low Testosterone?

 Clomid has been around for quite some time.
 And most men, when initially prescribed will google the medication and find it used for women and fertility.
 So why is your doctor prescribing it for low testosterone?
 Clomid is used (off label) to help increase a man’s testosterone levels more “naturally.”